zhangao0086/DKImagePickerController/README.md

-Live Focus - Shoot First, Focus Later.
+GGIIFF - GIFs Like After-Image.

 Post-Capture Focus
 Post Adjustment Your Picture